EnesBaytekin/qrterm/README.md

 # QRTERM

-QrTerm is a simple qrcode generator that prints the qrcode in the terminal.
+QrTerm is a simple qrcode generator that prints the qrcode in the terminal rather than creating an image.

 ```sh
 $ ./qrterm https://github.com/EnesBaytekin/qrterm